corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-- _type = ‘YesNoBoolean’_
+- `type = ‘YesNoBoolean’`

-    Dropdown of Yes or No, stored as T or F
+  - Description:   Dropdown of Yes or No, stored as T or F

 <!-- div:right-panel -->
 <!-- tabs:start -->